Frequently Asked Questions – SAT/ACT

 How many times should my child take the test?

-- Most students take the test they prefer twice during high school—once in the spring of junior year and once in the fall of senior year.
+- We recommend students take each test twice during high school—once in the spring of junior year and once in the fall of senior year.

 - When planning your child’s actual test schedule, make sure to leave time for an “off” day, i.e., if your student doesn’t perform as well as expected, whether due to illness, distraction, or bad test environment, it’s important to have a backup test date.
 Though this will mean the student will end up taking the test three times, it ensures that a bad test day won’t have devastating effects.